pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 before publishing it; invalid JSON leaves the previous translations intact, and a later valid save updates them.
 Automatic reload failures are logged.

-If the file is missing at startup or deleted, its later creation is not monitored: install the file and restart the applications to resume monitoring.

 ## Using a translation in code

 SwiftUI views use `AppLocalizedText(key)` or `AppLocalizedLabel(key, systemImage: ...)`.